-Chapman, a Democrat, was the representative for Alabama's 6th congressional district from 1845 to 1847.
+Chapman was the representative for Alabama’s 6th congressional district and was a Democrat.
+He served from 1845 to 1847.

 From Dec 1835 to Mar 1847, Chapman missed 909 of 3,898 roll call votes, which is 23.3%.
 This is on par with the median of 24.6% among the lifetime records of representatives serving in Mar 1847.
 The chart below reports missed votes over time.